Blue And Red Companies: How CEO Activism Is Reshaping Workforce Politics

 "They may not always agree with every single position or stand that we're taking, but they appreciate the fact that we are willing to dive into these tough issues," Bergh says.

-In today's hyper-partisan environment, Bergh says employees want to know where their leaders stand.
+In today's hyperpartisan environment, Bergh says employees want to know where their leaders stand.
 And strong values are increasingly part of what workers look for in an employer.

 "If you're in HR or finance or marketing, you can go work anywhere in San Francisco today," he says.
 "We have very intense loyalty to this company and a big part of the reason we've got that kind of loyalty is that this is part of our value proposition."